2023 Canada Winter Games Evan vs Gassan Gold

 For more details contact the Tournament Co-ordinator Cary Hollett (tournament@karatens.org)

-The tournaments are organized for all KNS members interested in competing.
-This allows those interested to compare their skill with other folks in the province, to see how their individual training is going.
+All karateka in KNS and other associations under the Karate Canada and WKF are entitled to compete at Karate Nova Scotia sanctioned tournaments.
+The tournaments are organized for all those interested in competing.
+Tournaments allow those interested, to compare their skill with other folks in the province, and outside the province, to see how their individual training is going.
 For others it is another aspect of Karate that keeps the training interesting.
 For the younger ones it is a chance to introduce them to the competitive and sport side of Karate.
 It is also a venue that is used to annually select our Provincial Karate Team to represent Nova Scotia at the Canadian Championships.

 Divisions

-• Novice is any athlete who has just begun and up to one year of training.
+• Novice is any athlete who has just started karate; has up to one year of training; has graded 2 or less times within their karate style; no dan ranks permitted.

-• Advanced is any athlete with 3 plus years experience or any athlete trying out for Provincial Karate Team.
+• Advanced is any athlete with 3 plus years of training; 7 plus gradings.

 Categories